 In the distance, the Rock of Zaframagón may seem almost naked, but the fact is that it is the home of a dense tapestry of holm oaks, wild olive trees, Mediterranean scrub and unique rock vegetation, as well as a dense riverside forest in The Estrechón, a throat carved by the Guadalporcún water at the Rock’s feet.
 Although the vultures give this place its fame, these are not the only inhabitants in this Natural Reserve: a great diversity of birds, mammals, reptiles and amphibians inhabit these forests, cliffs and riverside.

-We have reached the end of our visit.
+We have reached the end of our visit with the audioguide.
 You now know the richness of the main Sierra Greenway: its people, landscapes and natural and cultural wealth.
 It is time to head out and enjoy this unique route between Olvera and Puerto Serrano.

 The Sierra Greenway is waiting for you!
 Enjoy it!

 There is also a shop where you will find a series of accessories and souvenirs about the Sierra Greenway.
 Thank you very much for your visit.
 We hope you enjoy your visit, along the different paths that offer you the Sierra Greenway.

 Bluehertz Audio guides has developed for the Sierra Greenway an audio guide service available in Spanish, English, French and German languages.

 The Sierra Greenway address: Centro de Vistantes de la Vía Verde de la Sierra, Antigua estación de Olvera, 11690- Olvera, Cadiz.